Quick/Quick/Documentation/en-us/TestUsingTestDoubles.md

 ArticleViewController depends on DataProviderProtocol.
 Here, create Mock which inherits DataProviderProtocol in Test Targets in order to test ViewController.

+If you create mocks, you can,
+- run much faster.
+- run correctly whether you're connected to the Internet or not.
+- focus on testing ViewController.
+(Test will not fail because of errors in your actual DataProvider).

 ```swift
 // Swift
 class MockDataProvider: NSObject, DataProviderProtocol {